peterhendrick/steggin/README.md

 your steggin folder, and redownload the file.
 If they don't match, then the steggin.sh file is not the file I wrote.

-Still, this is not enough to ensure that the SHASUMS file you have is legitimate.
+Still, this is not enough to ensure that the SHASUM file you have is legitimate.
-An attacker could replace the steggin.sh file, and the SHASUMS file to match their malicious steggin.sh file.
+An attacker could replace the steggin.sh file, and the SHASUM file to match their malicious steggin.sh file.

 For this, I've included a signature file, and I've signed it with my gpg address.